Security Trust

 credential helpers: unavailable

-If an agent edits inside a worktree, the user can inspect or discard the diff.
-If the agent writes only inside scoped paths, cleanup is smaller.
+If the agent edits inside a worktree, the diff can be inspected or discarded.
 If commands are logged, failures are easier to replay.
-If network calls are recorded, unexpected external dependencies can be investigated.
+If network calls are recorded, weird dependencies are easier to explain.
+Recovery is what makes the sandbox practical instead of ceremonial.

 before: